L1ndenbaum/integrated-corn-assistant/deploy/docker/README.md

 Notes:
 - host.docker.internal is mapped to the host gateway via extra_hosts.
 - MySQL must listen on 0.0.0.0 or the host IP to accept connections.
+- Avatars are stored in a named volume: avatars_data.